Castorps/bruteforce-universal/README.md

 ![Instagram-Bruter example](https://github.com/Castorps/Instagram-Bruter/blob/master/images/example.JPG)

-You have to call [main.py](https://github.com/Castorps/Instagram-Bruter/blob/master/main.py) using four arguments:
+You have to call [main.py](https://github.com/Castorps/Instagram-Bruter/blob/master/main.py) using three arguments:
   - `combo_file`: Path to the combolist you want to use.
   - `proxy_file`: Path to the proxylist you want to use (the script loads proxies, but does not scrape them for you!).
-  - `hits_file`: Path to a file you want to store working credentials in (the script will create this file).
   - `bots`: The number of bots to use.

 On an ordinary Windows machine the starting command might look like this:

-`python main.py "C:\my user\combolist.txt" "C:\my user\proxylist.txt" "C:\my user\hits.txt" 250`
+`python main.py "C:\my user\combolist.txt" "C:\my user\proxylist.txt" 250`

+On Linux it might look like this:

+`python main.py "/home/user/combolist" "/home/user/proxylist" 250`

 If you want to change other variables (like the connection timeout and how often a proxy may be used for authentication attempts during a certain time span), take a look at the [constant file](https://github.com/Castorps/Instagram-Bruter/blob/master/module/const.py).